UweW/Spectrum_playbooks/README.md

 * 4 SpectroSERVER (2 primary and 2 secondary, one with SRM and Oneclick): 31 min

 **Requirements:**
-* fresh Linux server/VMs for Spectrum
+* fresh Linux server/VMs for Spectrum with a user with sudo rights
-* a user with sudo rights to run the installation
+* a host from which to install Spectrum with the help of ansible
 * ansible is available for any linux derivate, but for the Spectrum installation binaries it is necessary that you use a Spectrum compatible linux for ansible
 * tested with ansible 2.9 but versions => 2.5 should work
 * clone of this repository